rnicholus/file-input/README.md

 ### What's wrong with `<input type="file">`?

 1. It's difficult to skin/style as the look and feel of the element is mostly determined by the user agent.
-2. Access to the selected files are provided via `FileList` object, which is a pseudo-array (not a "real" array, with useful sugar like `forEach`, etc.
+2. Access to the selected files are provided via `FileList` object, which is a pseudo-array (not a "real" array, with useful sugar like `forEach`, etc).
 3. You want any sort of file validation?
 Do it yourself!
+4. The API is lacking in many respects.

 **Now, a new, better, evolved (and evolving) element to take its place: `<file-input>`!**